lubeda/EspHoMaTriXv2/README.md

 ##### lindicator

-same as above but in the lower left corner1
+Same as above but in the lower left corner, this is not visible while icons are displayed.

 ##### gauge